Mzhh7093/DPYD-Toxicity-Prediction/README.md

 Fluoropyrimidines such as 5-fluorouracil (5-FU) can cause severe toxicity in some patients.

-The DPYD gene is involved in the metabolism of fluoropyrimidines, and some genetic variants may be associated with an increased risk of toxicity.
+The DPYD gene plays an important role in fluoropyrimidine metabolism, and some genetic variants have been associated with an increased risk of toxicity.

-In this project, machine learning models are used to explore whether clinical and genetic features can help predict severe fluoropyrimidine toxicity.
+In this project, machine learning methods are used to explore whether clinical and genetic features can help predict severe fluoropyrimidine toxicity.

 ## Dataset